US Marshals are looking for a fugitive yoga teacher suspected of killing an elite cyclist. Here's what the evidence shows

 Strickland told investigators he bought a handgun for Armstrong between December and January, which officers were able to obtain with a search warrant, the affidavit says.

-A comparison of test-fired shell cartridges from the handgun and shell casings found next to Wilson's body showed "significant" potential "that the same firearm was involved," according to the affidavit.
+A comparison of a test-fired cartridge shell from the handgun and shell casings found next to Wilson's body showed "significant" potential "that the same firearm was involved," according to the affidavit.

 Austin police issued a warrant for Armstrong's arrest on May 17.